Da4kek/Reinforcement-learning/README.md

 Among RL's model-free methods is temporal difference (TD) learning, with SARSA and Q-learning being two of the most used algorithms.

 ### Temporal Difference Learning:
 One of the problems with the environment is that rewards usually are not immediately observable.
 TD learning is an unsupervised technique to predict a variable's expected value in a sequence of states.
 TD uses a mathematical trick to replace complex reasoning about the future with a simple learning procedure that can produce the same results.
+Instead of calculating the total future reward, TD tries to predict the combination of immediate reward and its own reward prediction at the next moment in time.
+TD error is the difference between the ultimate correct reward and our current prediction.
+As similar to other optimization methods, the current value will be updated by its value + learning_rate * error.